Pylons/pyramid/docs/narr/install.rst

 Python 3.X.

-.. warning:: To succesfully install :mod:`repoze.bfg`, you will need an environment capable of compiling C code.
-See the documentation about installing, e.g. ``gcc`` for your system.
+.. warning:: To succesfully install :mod:`repoze.bfg`, you will need an environment capable of compiling C code (e.g. ``XCode Tools`` will need to be installed if you're using MacOS X, and ``gcc`` and other build tools will need to be installed if you're using other UNIXlike systems).
+See the system's documentation about installing this software.
 Additionally, the Python development libraries for your Python version will need to be installed and the ``lixbml2`` and ``libxslt`` development libraries will need to be installed.
    These requirements are often satisfied by installing the ``python-devel``, ``libxml2-devel`` and ``libxslt-devel`` packages into your system.
 You will also need :term:`setuptools` installed on within your Python system in order to run the ``easy_install`` command.

 At the time of this writing, ``repoze.bfg`` will not install on Windows systems unless you have development tools (e.g. *Visual C++*)